 The totality of her vocal, body and movement work has helped her develop a captivating and inspiring performance repertoire.

 Currently Lisa is utilizing computer and electronics to shape, affect and loop her vocals with Ableton Live.
 By layering vocals and altering the textures of those recorded loops she is able to preserve, shape and transform her vocal sounds in real time.

-Her influences include Bjork, Nina Simone, Kate Bush, PJ Harvey, Beth Gibbons, Mary Margaret O’Hara, Jonsi Birgisson, Tricky, Lou Rhodes, and many classical artists.
+Her influences include Bjork, Kate Bush, PJ Harvey, Beth Gibbons, Tim Hecker, Colin Stetson, Anjou, Sigur Ros, Tricky, and many classical artists.

-Brent scored the feature length film “Cellmates” directed by Douglas Thomson and featuring Ian Tracey.
+Previously Brent scored the feature length film “Cellmates” directed by Douglas Thomson and featuring Ian Tracey.
 Brent’s productions regularly receive nation wide radio and internet exposure.
-He was the songwriter, guitarist and bandleader for FACTOR award winning Roots rock group ‘The Mudlarks” which played in BC and were featured at Seattle’s Bumbershoot festival.
+He was the songwriter, guitarist and bandleader for FACTOR award winning Roots rock group ‘The Mudlarks” who performed at Bumbershoot festival.